Carceral-Ecologies/Redaction-Detecting-PDF-Scraper/readme.md

 Additionally, since activities may not always match up to flights, sometimes the columns relevant to the flight will be set to blank or a `?` during joining.
 All recorded flights and activities will be logged at least once per log, though.

 Two more potential activity comments descriptions come from the redaction detection step -- see below.
+The full list of potential descriptions are in the [Activity comments](#activity-comments) section.

 ### Redaction detection

 Beyond detecting when entire sections of the PDF have no text at all, this program detects smaller redactions within the activity descriptions section.
-The code that does this is in the get_redacted_table function, with the general process as follows:
+The code that does this is in the `get_redacted_table` function, with the general process as follows:

 -   Use ImageMagick to find black rectangles on the page, and filter to be those of reasonable size to be redactions
 -   Use data from ExtractTable on table, cell, and word coordinates to determine where redactions are within text inside table cells
--   For each in-text redaction, determine approximately how many characters it is by checking the width of the redacted rectangle and using a metric of characters per pixel of width (see below).
-Insert the redaction into the text as `[****]`, with each asterisk corresponding to a character of estimated width.
+-   For each in-text redaction, determine approximately how many characters it is by checking the width of the redacted rectangle and using a metric of characters per pixel of width (see below section).
+Insert the redaction into the text as `[****]`, with each asterisk corresponding to one estimated redacted character.
 -   For any remaining redactions (i.e., those that are not within a table cell), determine their locality to other rows within the table and insert [descriptive text](#activity-comments) about the redactions and their size/location:
     -   If wide enough to be a row, say it is a redacted row
     -   Else say it is an unknown redaction